ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

   hrbrthemes::theme_ipsum(base_size = 12,
                           axis_title_size = 12,
                           axis_text_size = 12) +
-  ggtitle("Habitats of birds in the county of Constance",
+  ggtitle("Habitats of birds from the county of Constance",
           subtitle = "For birds with habitats data only for the breeding and non-breeding seasons") + ylab("Proportion") + xlab("Season of occurrence")